Phase-Aware Mixture of Experts for Agentic Reinforcement Learning: Experiments

 \textbf{Expert Specialization Patterns.} We analyze expert activation patterns across 500 validation episodes.
 Table~\ref{tab:expert_specialization} summarizes the emergent specialization in terms of role and activation frequency.
 Quantitative entropy statistics are reported in Appendix~\ref{app:simplicity_bias_evidence}.

 \textbf{Phase Semantic Grounding.} To verify that learned phases correspond to interpretable behavioral modes, we compare router assignments against human annotations.
 Three annotators labeled 50 episodes with phase boundaries (inter-annotator $\kappa = 0.83$).
 Router-assigned phases achieve 87\% step-level overlap with human labels, with disagreements concentrated at ambiguous phase boundaries.
 We observe a substantial entropy gap between exploration and interaction; quantitative results are reported in Appendix~\ref{app:simplicity_bias_evidence}.
+We further verify that learned phase boundaries generalize across task families and held-out instances; the transferability analysis is provided in Appendix~\ref{app:transferability}.